 New high speed rail lines are essential to provide the capacity and connectivity between Britain’s major cities required to deliver environmentally sustainable economic growth over the next 100 years.

-The government must publish the Integrated Rail Plan urgently to integrate high-speed Manchester - Leeds and London/Birmingham - Nottingham/Sheffield services with HS2.
+Although not providing a new high-speed Manchester - Bradford - Leeds route, the Integrated Rail Plan will provide better regional connectivity and capacity by integrating high-speed London -Manchester - Leeds and London/Birmingham - Nottingham/Sheffield services with HS2.
 Railfuture has always maintained that HS2 must be designed to maximise the capacity of the rail network and be integrated into regional transport networks in order to maximise regional economic benefits.

 The HS2 Eastern leg is looking increasing likely to be scrapped, leaving many major cities off the high speed network.
 However, Railfuture has a cheaper and better alternative plan.
 There could still be a return of 186 mph (or faster) trains to Leeds – image by RP Marks.